apache/flink-statefun/docs/content/docs/modules/overview.md

 ---
 ```

-A module YAML file can contain multiple YAML documents, separated by `---`, each representing a component to be included in the
+A module YAML file can contain multiple YAML documents, separated by `---`, each representing a component to be included in the application.
-application.
-Each component is defined by a `kind` typename string, and a `spec` object containing the properties of the
+Each component is defined by a kind typename string and a spec object containing the component's properties.
-component.